No3x/nested-function/README.md

 # NestedFunction

 ## Chaining
-You can create a NestedFunction using the static method `of`, which wraps a regular Function.
+You can create a `NestedFunction` using the static method `of`, which wraps a regular Function.
-Then you can chain NestedFunctions together using the nested method:
+Then you can chain `NestedFunction`s together using the nested method:

 ```java
 NestedFunction<Integer, String> function1 = NestedFunction.of(num -> String.valueOf(num * 2));